jbrumf/tinyqsim/doc_src/Quantum_computing_basics.md

 Quantum computer programming languages and quantum circuit diagrams work at a higher level of abstraction, where multi-qubit gates can be applied to arbitrary qubits, without the user needing to worry about such issues.
 Software then compiles these into sequences of lower-level operations for the quantum hardware, taking into account the qubit topology and primitive operations available.

-Fortunately, in a quantum-computer simulator, we can avoid some of these isseues by permuting the qubit indices instead of the actual data.
-The next section takes a brief look at at some approaches to simulation.
+Fortunately, in a quantum-computer simulator, we can implement swaps more efficiently by permuting the qubit indices, as explained in the next section.
+Then a later section considers approaches to simulating a quantum computer, including the use of tensors to provide a much more efficient solution..

 ### Addressing Qubits